Kernel Methods for the Approximation of Nonlinear Systems: Background

-where $\sigma_1(x) \ge \sigma_2(x) \ge \cdots \ge \sigma_n(x)$.
-The functions $\sigma_i(\cdot)$ are called {\em Hankel singular value functions}. \end{theorem} Analogous to the linear case, the system's states can be sorted in order of importance by sorting the singular value functions, and reduction proceeds by removing the least important states.
+Analogous to the linear case, the system's states can be sorted in order of importance by sorting the singular value functions, and reduction proceeds by removing the least important states.

 In the above framework for balancing of nonlinear systems, one needs to solve (or numerically evaluate) the PDEs (\ref{Lo_hjb}), (\ref{Lc_hjb}) and compute the coordinate change $x=\varphi(z)$, however there are no systematic methods or tools for solving these problems.
 Various approximate solutions based on Taylor series expansions have been proposed~\cite{krener1,krener2,fujimoto}.
 Newman and Krishnaprasad~\cite{newman} introduce a statistical approximation based on exciting the system with white Gaussian noise and then computing the balancing transformation using an algorithm from differential topology.
 As mentioned earlier, an essentially linear empirical approach was proposed in~\cite{lall}.
-In this paper, we combine aspects of both data-driven approaches and analytic approaches by carrying out balancing in a suitable RKHS.
+In this paper, we combine aspects of both data-driven approaches and analytic approaches by carrying out linear balancing of nonlinear control systems in a suitable RKHS.